Last Updated on January 6, 2022 by Henry @ The Getaway Lounge

 With all that said – if you are to take the risk with a slightly oversized bag – make sure your bag is soft-edged, like a backpack for instance.

-If you’re risking it with an over-sized bag, then checking in online absolutely makes a difference.
+If you’re risking it with a slightly over-sized bag, then checking in online absolutely makes a difference.

-By checking-in online you’re more likely to get through the gate before boarding.
+By doing so you’re more likely to get through the gate before boarding.